Presidential Task Forces & Standing Committees

 Child Trauma Task Force

 This Task Force will identify, and as needed, develop informational materials for pre-professional trainees, as well as practicing psychology clinicians and researchers.
 The information produced will be based on current empirical knowledge related to the screening/assessment and treatment/prevention for post-traumatic stress impairment and resilience in children and caregivers.
-The task force will collaborate with Division 56 task forces and committees addressing Practice and Education, Assessment of Trauma Sequelae, and Treatment of Complex Posttraumatic Stress Disorder in order to develop value-added guidance and resources for educators, practicing clinicians, and researchers who want to be informed about the latest developments in the traumatic stress field related to children (from infancy through adolescence) and caregivers (including kin, adoptive, foster, as well as birth parents and other primary caregivers).
+The task force will collaborate with Division 56 task forces and committees addressing Education and Training, Assessment of Trauma Sequelae, and Treatment of Complex Posttraumatic Stress Disorder in order to develop value-added guidance and resources for educators, practicing clinicians, and researchers who want to be informed about the latest developments in the traumatic stress field related to children (from infancy through adolescence) and caregivers (including kin, adoptive, foster, as well as birth parents and other primary caregivers).
 Resources from the National Child Traumatic Stress Network will also be accessed through task force members' active involvement in that Network as Center directors and lead faculty.
 Informational materials for policymakers designed to increase awareness of and support for psychological services and research designed to better the lives of traumatized children and their caregivers and families also will be developed.

 Task Force on Developing Web-Based Trauma Psychology Resources